tmkeesey-ln/BadEventList/README.md

 - Look things up online.
 - Use AI assistance.

+In short, feel free to do anything you might do while actually working on a project.

 ## Functional Requirements

 Given a list of event objects (each representing a concert/show/live event/livestream):